kwur/new-kwur-site/_posts/2009-03-14-greetings.md

   </p>

   <p>
-    From the People&#8217;s Republic of China.
+    From the People’s Republic of China.
   </p>
 </div>